Return to the Planet of the Apes: Production

 In 1975, after the failure of the live-action series, NBC and 20th Century Fox agreed to adapt Planet of the Apes for an animated series.
 The network contracted DePatie–Freleng Enterprises to produce a half-hour Saturday-morning cartoon titled Return to the Planet of the Apes.
 Doug Wildey, co-creator of Jonny Quest, took on most creative control as associate producer, storyboard director, and supervising director.
 Wildey had only watched the original film and Beneath, and thus based his interpretation on them.
 As such, the show relied less on the themes and plot developments from Escape, Conquest, and Battle and instead returned to the Vietnam War and Cold War themes prominent in the first two films.

 The plot concerns three American astronauts, Bill Hudson (Tom Williams), Jeff Allen (Austin Stoker, who played MacDonald in Battle), and Judy Franklin (Claudette Nevins), who inadvertently journey to Earth's far future.
 They find the world populated by three groups: mute humans who inhabit desert caves, subterranean human "Underdwellers" fashioned after the mutants of Beneath, and civilized apes who subjugate the humans.
 Through the show, the astronauts become increasingly involved in the planet's affairs and in defending the humans against an ape invasion.
 The cast featured characters based on those from the previous films and TV series, including Nova (Nevins again), General Urko (Henry Cordin), Zira (Philippa Harris), Cornelius (Edwin Mills), and Dr. Zaius (Richard Blackburn).
 NBC broadcast thirteen episodes between September 6 and November 21, 1975.
 The show did not achieve particularly strong ratings.
 The network considered producing a second, three-episode season to complete the story, but this never materialized.

 Broadcasting history

 Airing on NBC, the series premiered on September 6, 1975 and was broadcast through November 29, 1975 and continuing in reruns until September 4, 1976, although only thirteen episodes were produced.
 The series aired Saturday mornings at 11:00 AM Eastern/10:00 AM Central.
+The opening credits voice-over was done by Ted Knight.

 The series was later shown in reruns on the Sci Fi Channel in 1992 as part of Sci Fi Cartoon Quest.
 In Asia, the series was broadcast on STAR TV in 1994 - 1997.

 Music for the series was provided by Dean Elliott, recorded in England and conducted by Eric Rogers.